 In partnership with the BC Vision Teachers' Association, the PRCVI outreach team holds a monthly forum for TSVIs and O&M Specialists who have questions about PRCVI service delivery or have suggestions/comments.
 We will also keep this forum open for general discussion around issues that are pertinent in our professional community.

-Join us on the first Tuesday of every month from 3:00-4:00 PM PST.
+Join us on the third Thursday of every month from 3:00-4:00 PM PST.
 We'll have the lines open!

 - Introducing students to community-based sources for digital alternate format materials, including Bookshare for CELA members.

 - Classroom presentations from the PRCVI outreach team - we do that!